Burl Ives: Early life

-Ives was born in Hunt City, an unincorporated town in Jasper County, Illinois, near Newton, to Levi "Frank" Ives (1880–1947) and Cordelia "Dellie" (née White; 1882–1954).
+Burl Icle Ivanhoe Ives was born on June 14, 1909, in Hunt City, an unincorporated town in Jasper County, Illinois, near Newton, to Levi "Frank" Ives (1880–1947) and Cordelia "Dellie" (née White; 1882–1954).
 He had six siblings: Audry, Artie, Clarence, Argola, Lillburn, and Norma.
-His father was first a farmer and then a contractor for the county and others.
-One day, Ives was singing in the garden with his mother, and his uncle overheard them.
+Frank was first a farmer and then a contractor for the county and others.
+One day, Ives was singing in the garden with Dellie, and his uncle overheard them.
 He invited his nephew to sing at the old soldiers' reunion in Hunt City.
 The boy performed a rendition of the folk ballad "Barbara Allen" and impressed both his uncle and the audience.

-From 1927 to 1929, Ives attended Eastern Illinois State Teachers College (now Eastern Illinois University) in Charleston, Illinois, where he played football.
-During his junior year, he was sitting in English class, listening to a lecture on Beowulf, when he suddenly realized he was wasting his time.
-As he walked out of the door, the professor made a snide remark and Ives slammed the door behind him, shattering the window in the door.
+Ives graduated from Newton High School in 1927.
+From 1927 to 1929, he attended Eastern Illinois State Teachers College (now Eastern Illinois University) in Charleston, Illinois, where he played football.
+As a junior, Ives was sitting in English class, listening to a lecture on Beowulf, when he suddenly realized he was wasting his time.
+As Ives walked out of the door, the professor made a snide remark and Ives slammed the door behind him, shattering the window in the door.
 Sixty years later, the school named a building after its most famous dropout.
 Ives was a member of the Charleston Chapter of The Order of DeMolay and is listed in the DeMolay Hall of Fame.
 He was also initiated into Scottish Rite Freemasonry in 1927.
-He was elevated to the 33rd and highest degree in 1987, and was later elected the Grand Cross.
+In 1987, Ives was elevated to the 33rd and highest degree, and was later elected the Grand Cross.

 On July 23, 1929, in Richmond, Indiana, Ives made a trial recording of "Behind the Clouds" for the Starr Piano Company's Gennett label, but the recording was rejected and destroyed a few weeks later.
-In later years Ives did not recall having made the record.
+In his later years, Ives did not recall having made the record.